albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 Garmin unit.

-*Little Navmap* allows to change the Garmin export to replace all waypoints with user-defined waypoints to avoid locking.
+*Little Navmap* allows to change the Garmin export to replace all waypoints with user defined waypoints to avoid locking.
 While this is a sufficient approach to avoid the locked waypoints it comes with a few
 limitations:

--  Departure and destination airport are not saved as user-defined waypoints.
+-  Departure and destination airport are not saved as user defined waypoints.
 These have to exist in the Garmin navigation database.
 -  Navaid information like frequencies cannot be displayed since the waypoint cannot be related to the radio navaid.